You Have a Plumbing Emergency If…

 Knowing where the emergency shutoff valve is located isn’t enough.
 You must know how it works and test it to ensure it will work if the time comes to use it.
 Valves that are not opened and closed for months and years can seize up and not move.
 Excessive force may break the valve and cause an even bigger problem.

-Shut off water – Know where your emergency water shut off valve is.
+Shut off the water – Know where your emergency water shut off valve is.
 If you have a burst pipe or flooding, shut off the water supply to your home immediately.
 There are two: a “city” shutoff at the water meter (usually near the street) and a “personal” shutoff in the ground on the side of your home nearest the water meter.

 Many Dallas/Fort Worth area cities put locks on water meter access plates, so you have to call the water company to get an “emergency” shutoff.
 This can take hours or even days!
 Know where your home’s water shutoff valve is and make certain it works (see adjacent box).